White man charged with fatally shooting black man in Florida

 Pinellas County Sheriff Bob Gualtieri originally declined to charge Drejka, saying one day after the shooting that the man was protected by Florida's stand-your-ground law.
 The sheriff passed the case to prosecutors for a final decision.
 The law says people can use deadly force if they believe they are in imminent danger of death or great bodily harm and have no obligation to retreat.
 Under a change made by the Legislature last year, if a suspect raises a stand-your-ground defense, prosecutors must prove the law doesn't apply.

-"I support the State Attorney's decision and will have no further comment as the case continues to work its way through the criminal justice system," Gualtieri said in a statement Monday.

-The soundless store security video shows the confrontation began about a minute after Jacobs pulled into a handicapped-accessible spot in the parking lot.
-Jacobs told reporters last week McGlockton had just picked her up from her job as a nursing assistant, the parking lot was busy and they were only stopping for a minute.
+Store security video shows the confrontation began about a minute after Jacobs pulled into the handicapped-accessible spot.
+Jacobs told Moffett that McGlockton had picked her up from her job as a nursing assistant and that two trucks blocked her from getting to other spaces.
 McGlockton and his oldest son got out and entered the store.

-Drejka pulled up in his SUV seconds later, parking perpendicular to Jacobs, according to the woman's account.
-She said Drejka got out, walked to the back of Jacobs' car, looked at the license plate, and then went to the front, apparently looking for a handicapped sticker there.
-He appears to say something to Jacobs and points to two empty spaces nearby.
+Drejka pulled up in his SUV seconds later, parking perpendicular to Jacobs.
+Drejka got out, walked to the back of Jacobs' car, looked at the license plate, and then went to the front, apparently looking for a handicapped sticker there.
+Jacobs told Moffett that Drejka began yelling at her.
+The video shows him pointing to two empty spaces nearby.

-The video shows he then walked to Jacobs' window.
-He is speaking from about a foot (0.3 meters) away and gesturing with his hands.
-A man entering the store about 15 feet (5 meters) away stops to look and a woman glances over.
+The video then shows him walking to Jacobs' window.
+A man entering the store about 15 feet (5 meters) away stops to look.
+He later told Moffett he thought about intervening on Jacobs' behalf.

 McGlockton then exits the store, walks toward Drejka and - just as Jacobs gets out of the car - shoves Drejka with both hands.
 Drejka lands on his back and McGlockton takes a step toward him.
-Drejka sits up, pulls his gun from his right front pocket and points it at McGlockton, who takes three steps back, his arms at his side.
+Drejka sits up, pulls his gun and points it at McGlockton, who takes three steps back until he is about 12 feet away (3.6 meters).
 Drejka fires, hitting McGlockton, who runs back into the store clutching his chest.
 Witnesses said he collapsed in front of his son, waiting inside.

-Michael McGlockton, the dead man's father, told reporters at a news conference days later that his son was protecting his family when he shoved Drejka.

 Crump also represented the family of Martin, a 17-year-old black youth who was fatally shot by George Zimmerman, a Hispanic man who was his Orlando-area neighborhood's watch captain.
 Zimmerman had confronted Martin, who was walking back to the home of his father's fiancee after making a purchase at a convenience store.